top of page

 Thursday, October 29, 2020

 We often over-hype on the little successes we have and sweep our weaknesses under the carpet.
-For whatever excuse we have for doing that, it creates a highly warped version of what the world really looks like.
-And unfortunately, like it or not, most of us live and breathe in that reality.
+For whatever excuse we have for doing that, it creates a version of ourselves that we want the world to associate us with and not really what we are.
+And like it or not, this phenomenon is here to stay.

 Related Posts